 Communities of interest such as employers and members of professional associations also provide input to the curriculum.
 Classroom (didactic) and clinical components comprise the ASN and BSN curriculum delivery.
 The BSN program prepares graduates to be nurse leaders, particularly in rural areas and on Indian Reservations.
 Our graduates provide safe, competent, and culturally congruent nursing care.

 The Nursing Program, including both ASN and BSN programs, assesses student learning outcomes using a variety of both direct and indirect measures for both formative as well as summative evaluation purposes.
 The program incorporates comprehensive projects, exams, quizzes, competency and skill demonstrations, medication calculation exams, Kaplan standardized exams, and specific assignments for direct assessments.
 Indirect assessments include student exit surveys, Community Advisory Board evaluations, student course evaluations, student faculty evaluations, and NCLEX-RN pass rates.
 All assessments are based on measuring students’ ability to meet both course student learning outcomes and end-of-program student learning outcomes.
 The 4 Cs of critical thinking, communication, culture competence, and citizenship inform the metrics associated with achievement of the College’s general education courses, Nursing courses, and the Nursing program.

 The Nursing Department’s Systematic Plan of Evaluation (SPE) analysis is conducted quarterly, annually, or as needed.
 Through the SPE process, key components of administration, faculty, students, curriculum, resources, and outcomes are assessed systematically so that changes may be made in a timely manner, therefore contributing to the nimbleness of the program.
 Additionally, systematic assessments also point out what processes are working well and need to be continued.

-The four core competencies, Critical thinking, Culturally Congruent Care, Communication, and Citizenship fundamental to nursing practice, are threaded throughout courses in the curriculum and are also instrumental in forming the foundation for the College’s academic programs.
+The four core competencies, Critical thinking, Culturally Congruent Care, Communication, and Citizenship are fundamental to nursing practice, and are threaded throughout courses in the curriculum and are also instrumental in forming the foundation for the College’s academic programs.
 The competencies are enmeshed in the educational outcomes of the Nursing Program—the 4 Cs.
 Definitions of critical thinking, communication, culturally congruent care, and citizenship as operationalized by the Nursing Program include: